pyepics/pyepics/doc/advanced.rst

 are advantages, as you don't need to explicitly deal with them.
 But, internally, they do pause for network responses using :meth:`ca.pend_event` and these pauses can add up.
-Second, the :meth:`ca.get` also pauses for network response, so that the returned value actually containes the latest data right away, as discussed in the previous section.
+Second, the :meth:`ca.get` also pauses for network response, so that the returned value actually contains the latest data right away, as discussed in the previous section.

 The remedies are to